mattermost/mattermost-plugin-jira/README.md

 This plugin supports Jira Core and Jira Software products, for Cloud, Server and Data Center platforms.

+Support for multiple Jira instances is considered, but not yet supported.

 ## Table of Contents

  - [1.
 Features](#1-features)